Certified AI Security Professional (CAISP)TM

 - Lifetime course support (Mattermost)

-- An introduction to AI Security
+- An overview of AI Security

 - Basics of AI and ML